Opinion poll: Effect on voters

 In addition, Mark Pickup, in Cameron Anderson and Laura Stephenson's Voting Behaviour in Canada, outlines three additional "behavioural" responses that voters may exhibit when faced with polling data.
 The first is known as a "cue taking" effect which holds that poll data is used as a "proxy" for information about the candidates or parties.
 Cue taking is "based on the psychological phenomenon of using heuristics to simplify a complex decision" (243).

 The second, first described by Petty and Cacioppo (1996), is known as "cognitive response" theory.
 This theory asserts that a voter's response to a poll may not line with their initial conception of the electoral reality.
 In response, the voter is likely to generate a "mental list" in which they create reasons for a party's loss or gain in the polls.
 This can reinforce or change their opinion of the candidate and thus affect voting behaviour.
 Third, the final possibility is a "behavioural response" which is similar to a cognitive response.
 The only salient difference is that a voter will go and seek new information to form their "mental list", thus becoming more informed of the election.
 This may then affect voting behaviour.

 These effects indicate how opinion polls can directly affect political choices of the electorate.
 But directly or indirectly, other effects can be surveyed and analyzed on all political parties.
 The form of media framing and party ideology shifts must also be taken under consideration.
 Opinion polling in some instances is a measure of cognitive bias, which is variably considered and handled appropriately in its various applications.
+In turn, non-nuanced reporting by the media about poll data and public opinions can thus even aggravate political polarization.

 Effect on politicians

 Starting in the 1980s, tracking polls and related technologies began having a notable impact on U.S. political leaders.
 According to Douglas Bailey, a Republican who had helped run Gerald Ford's 1976 presidential campaign, "It's no longer necessary for a political candidate to guess what an audience thinks.
 He can [find out] with a nightly tracking poll.
 So it's no longer likely that political leaders are going to lead.
 Instead, they're going to follow."

+An example of opinion polls having significant impact on politicians is Ronald Reagan's advocacy for a voluntary social security program in the 1960s and early 1970s.
+Because polls showed that a large proportion of the public would not support such a program, he dropped the issue when he ran for presidency.